 Melt-in-your-mouth Kakori kebab

 As the legend goes, the Nawab of Lucknow, Nawab Syed Mohammad Haider Kazmi, arranged a party for one of his British accomplices.
-The Nawab served the best of Awadhi cuisine for his foreign friends, including the very popular seekh kebabs.
+The Nawab served the finest Awadhi cuisine to his foreign friends, including the very popular seekh kebabs.
 However, he was insulted by British officials when they commented on how coarse and tough the kebabs were.
 He summoned his royal chefs, khansamahs, and asked them to fix this situation.
-The chefs worked for 10 days and came up with this recipe.
+The chefs worked together for 10 days and developed this recipe.
 They used the green Malaibali mango to tenderise the meat and added ingredients like saffron and rose water to enhance the flavours.
-Here we have the recipe for one of India's most famous and loved kebabs.
+Here is the recipe for one of India's most famous and beloved kebabs.

 This is a super soft kebab that almost melts in your mouth.
-The soft meat has subtle flavours from the spices and mild heat from the chillies.
-The kebab finishes with the subtle scent of saffron and rose water making these divine.
+The velvety meat has subtle flavours from the spices and mild heat from the chillies.
+The kebab finishes with the subtle scent of saffron and rose water, making it divine.

-This is a wonderful cookbook that tackles both the traditional cuisine from the region, some dishes from the Raj period, the famous street food of Kolkota, and some dishes from the influence of the Chinese.
+This is an excellent cookbook that encompasses both traditional cuisine from the region, dishes from the Raj period, the famous street food of Kolkata, and dishes influenced by Chinese cuisine.

 Ingredients: